 Where: 139 Kings Cross Road, London WC1X 9BJ

-Fed by Water is a 100% authentic and plant based Italian cuisine in the heart of Dalston.
+Fed by Water is a 100% authentic and plant-based Italian cuisine in the heart of Dalston.
 They promote a Mediterranean vegan lifestyle.
 They use pure filtered water for the preparations.
 It’s London’s first and only vegan pizza restaurant.
-The vegan menu boasts with options ranging from pizzas and pastas to salads and soups, homemade cashew mozzarella-style cheese, gluten-free pasta, soy ham, soy sausage to name a few.
+The vegan menu boasts options ranging from pizzas and pasta to salads and soups, homemade cashew mozzarella-style cheese, gluten-free pasta, soy ham, and soy sausage to name a few.
 The menu is extensive.
 Highly recommended.

 This one is Michelin recommended.
-A Non-meat cuisine is done by experimenting with original flavour and modern techniques.
-Delicious gourmet vegetarian food is served with art-deco inspired dining room.
+Non-meat cuisine is done by experimenting with original flavours and modern techniques.
+Delicious gourmet vegetarian food is served in the art-deco-inspired dining room.
 Book in advance.
 You may have to call in advance to let them know you are vegan.

 Where: 17-18 Tooks Court, London EC4A 1LB

 Redemption is an alcohol-free restaurant.
-They have a health centric menu.
+They have a health-centric menu.
 They have an amazing range of mocktails like Apple Mock-Jito and Lettuce Spray.
 They also serve Non- alcoholic beer.
-The food here is very authentic and clearly stands out.
+The food here is very authentic and stands out.
 Do not forget to relish beetroot and barley Risotto when at Redemption, Notting Hill.
-There’s one more sister restaurant in Old street London.
+There’s one more sister restaurant in Old Street London.

 Where: 6 Chepstow Road, Notting Hill, London W2 5BH